 Faculty/Staff Local Desktop and Department Printers

-"Follow You" printing is available throughout the Ross complex.
+"Follow Me" printing is available throughout the Ross complex.
 Taking advantage of these devices reduces the number and diverse type of personal and department printers.
-As you consider printing options in your area, please consider adopting "Follow You" printing and help reduce the overall cost of printing within Ross.
+As you consider printing options in your area, please consider adopting "Follow Me" printing and help reduce the overall cost of printing within Ross.
 You will also help improve our overall "green computing" and reduce our environmental footprint.
-"Follow You" offers the best in print quality, printing options, economical printing and security.
+"Follow Me" offers the best in print quality, printing options, economical printing and security.

 Other Methods of Printing Offered by U-M

-Students of the U-M community also receive a printing allocation each semester through the University's ITS office to cover black and white printing services in other campus computing sites.
+Students of the U-M community also receive a printing allocation each semester through the University's ITS office to cover printing services in other campus computing sites.
 The pages printed to ITS printers in these locations are deducted from the ITS page allocation.
-This is entirely separate from your Ross allocation and uses entirely different printers (not found at Ross).
-Information on ITS printing services can be found on ITS Sites web page.
+This is entirely separate from your Ross allocation.
+A clearer explanation can be found under "Printing Allocation and Costs", and more information on ITS printing services can be found on ITS Sites web page.